-The Temporary Storage Pad (TSP) is required to meet applicable CCR Rule requirements for landfills, and is therefore subject to annual inspections by a qualified professional engineer (QPE).
-This report documents the 2016 annual inspection performed by Paul Swenson, P.E. on November 16, 2016.
-Other annual inspection duties, including a review of the available information regarding the status and condition of the CCR Unit and storage capacity evaluations, were performed prior to and following the on-site inspection.
+A CCR unit known as the Temporary Storage Pad (TSP) is operated at Lewis & Clark as a temporary storage area for CCR materials.
+The TSP is required to meet applicable CCR Rule requirements for landfills and is therefore subject to annual inspections by a qualified professional engineer (QPE).
+This report documents the 2017 annual inspection performed by Paul Swenson, P.E., on August 16, 2017.
+Other annual inspection duties, including a review of the available information regarding the status and condition of the CCR unit and storage capacity evaluations, were performed prior to and following the on-site inspection.